-Revenue Business Model Business Plan Model A revenue A business model provides a rationale A business plan is a formal model outlines for how a business creates, delivers and document that typically the ways in captures value, and examines how the describes the business and which your business operates, its underlying industry, market strategies, sales company will foundations, and the exchange activities potential, and competitive make money and financial flows upon which it can analysis as well as the company's (e.g. revenue be successful. long-term goals and objectives. streams).
+Business Model Business Plan Revenue Model A business model provides a rationale for how a business creates, delivers and captures value, and examines how the business operates, its underlying foundations, and the exchange activities and financial flows upon which it can be successful.
+A business plan is a formal document that typically describes the business and industry, market strategies, sales potential, and competitive analysis as well as the company's long-term goals and objectives.
+A revenue model outlines the ways in which your company will make money (e.g. revenue streams).